A liturgical resource of the Catholic Archdiocese of Melbourne

 We pray for all who are sick in our parish and for all who have asked for our prayers.

 We pray for those who have died recently and for those whose anniversaries we remember at this time.
-May God welcome them into the eternal kingdom.
+May they now be rejoicing in God’s kingdom.

 Lord, hear us.